how-many-words-in-the-french-language

 By the halfway point to a strong active vocabulary, learners should have moved away from the most common French words.
 Instead, now is the time to learn vocabulary that will allow the learner to achieve their goals with the French language.

 Do you plan to shop in a Francophone community?
 Learn shopping vocabulary.
 Do you plan to work?
 Focus on business French.
-Want to move to France?
-Study informal French.
+Want to live in France permanently?
+Study informal French so you’ll have an easier time interacting with and making friends with the locals.

-Learners should also be actively accessing French media and recording unknown words that they come across.
+Learners should also be actively accessing French media and recording unknown words they come across.
 By doing this, learners can experience French “in the wild.”
-Remember: The French language is not confined to a word list; it is a changing language that is actually used by speakers every day.
+Remember that the French language isn’t confined to a word list: it’s an ever-changing language.
 Try following French news or listening to French music to see French in its natural environment.

 Another top tip is to start expanding your knowledge of conjunctions (also known as transition words).
-This step will help you piece together vocabulary more fluently and add a higher fluidity to your French vocabulary use.
+This step will help you piece together words more fluently and add a higher fluidity to your usage of your French vocabulary.

 An Active Vocabulary of 5,000 Words